tuscanicz/BeSimpleSoap/README.md

 In this example, a ``MyRequest`` object has been used to describe request.
 Using a ClassMap, you help SoapClient to turn it into XML request.

-## Small example of soap server handling
+## Example of soap server handling

 Starting a SOAP server is a bit more complex.
-I would suggest you to inspect SoapServer unit tests to get complete image.
+I recommend you to inspect SoapServer unit tests for inspiration.
-But don't be scared too much, you just need to create a DummyService that will handle your client SOAP calls.

 ```php
 $dummyService = new DummyService();